-Pressurization and hood interlock
+Pressurization and hood, interlock

-8. The cabin pressurization and temperature control circuit is interconnected with the hood control circuit (Group D.5) either directly, as in the case of the hood seal valve solenoid, or via the hood interlock relay, which is energized when the hood is open.
+8. The cabin pressurization and tem-

+perature control circuit is interconnected with the hood control circuit (Group D.5) either directly, as in the case of the hood seal valve solenoid, or via the hood interlock relay, which is energized when the hood is open.
 This interconnection prevents the supply of pressurizing air to the cabin, hood seal and air extractor valve, until the hood is closed.
 Further, the interlock relay ensures the return of the various valves to the neutral or closed position on selecting hood open, irrespective of the pressurization control switch position.

 9. With the hood open, the interlock relay is energized.
-A supply is then made via contacts 5-5a, to the close field windings of the air supply valve actuator to close this valve, and via contacts 1-1a, to energize the air extractor valve solenoid and open the extractor valve.
-The supply to the temperature control switch is also cut off at contacts 4-4a of the hood interlock relay and the close field windings of the temperature control valve actuator are energized, via contacts 3-3a, to close the hot by-pass.
+A supply is then made via contacts 3-3a, to the close field windings of the air supply valve actuator to close this valve, and via contacts 1-1a, to energize the air extractor valve solenoid and open the extractor valve.
+The supply to the temperature control switch, via the flood air control relay, is also cut off at contacts 6-6a and 8-8a of the hood interlock relay and the close field windings of the temperature control valve actuator are energized, via contacts 5-5a, to close the hot by-pass.

 10. With the hood closed, the interlock relay is de-energized.
-When the pressurization control switches are placed in the ON position, a supply will be made to the open field windings of the air supply valve actuator, via contacts 2-2a of the interlock relay and contacts 2-2a of the flood air control relay.
+When the pressurization control switches are placed in the ON position, a supply will be made to the open field windings of the air supply valve actuator, via contacts 4-4a and 2-2a of the interlock relay and contacts 2,4 and 6 of the flood air control relay.
 This valve will move to the normal open position to supply pressurizing air to the cabin.
 The air extractor valve is closed under this condition.
-The pressurization control switches will also supply the temperature control switch, via contacts 4-4a of the interlock relay.
+The pressurization control switches will also supply the temperature control switch, via contacts 6-6a and 8-8a of the interlock relay and contacts 8-8a of the flood air control relay.